PovDima/React-Redux-App/README.md

+## Project Info

+This is a my second React app - TODO List.

+In this project I use

+1. React
+2. Redux

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>